Iodomethane: Other reactions

-Iodomethane and other organic iodine compounds do form under the conditions of a serious nuclear accident, after both Chernobyl and Fukushima, Iodine-131 was detected in organic iodine compounds in Europe and Japan respectively.
+Iodomethane and other organoiodine compounds form under the conditions of serious nuclear accidents.
+After the Chernobyl disaster and Fukushima Daiichi nuclear disaster, iodine-131 was detected in organoiodine compounds in Europe and Japan respectively.

+Trideuteroiodomethane

+Trideuteroiodomethane (CD3I) is an isotopologue of iodomethane in which the three hydrogen atoms are deuterium atoms (^{2}H rather than ^{1}H).
+Due to the value of the trideuteromethyl group in medicinal chemistry, CD3I is a useful reagent for synthesizing potentially biologically active chemicals.
+Several specialized reactions have been developed for its use under especially mild reaction conditions on a variety of substrates.

 Use as a pesticide

 Iodomethane had also been proposed for use as a fungicide, herbicide, insecticide, nematicide, and as a soil disinfectant, replacing methyl bromide (also known as bromomethane) (banned under the Montreal Protocol).
 Manufactured by Arysta LifeScience and sold under the brand name MIDAS, iodomethane is registered as a pesticide in the U.S., Mexico, Morocco, Japan, Turkey, and New Zealand and registration is pending in Australia, Guatemala, Costa Rica, Chile, Egypt, Israel, South Africa and other countries.

-The first commercial applications of MIDAS soil fumigant in California began in Fresno County, in May, 2011.
+United States

-Iodomethane had been approved for use as a pesticide by the United States Environmental Protection Agency in 2007 as a pre-plant biocide used to control insects, plant parasitic nematodes, soil borne pathogens, and weed seeds.
+Iodomethane was approved for use as a pesticide by the United States Environmental Protection Agency in 2007 as a pre-plant biocide used to control insects, plant parasitic nematodes, soil borne pathogens, and weed seeds.
 The compound was registered for use as a preplant soil treatment for field grown strawberries, peppers, tomatoes, grape vines, ornamentals and turf and nursery grown strawberries, stone fruits, tree nuts, and conifer trees.
-After the discovery phase in a consumer lawsuit, the manufacturer withdrew the fumigant citing its lack of market viability.

 The use of iodomethane as a fumigant has drawn concern.
 For example, 54 chemists and physicians contacted the U.S. EPA in a letter, saying "We are skeptical of U.S. EPA's conclusion that the high levels of exposure to iodomethane that are likely to result from broadcast applications are 'acceptable' risks.
 U.S. EPA has made many assumptions about toxicology and exposure in the risk assessment that have not been examined by independent scientific peer reviewers for adequacy or accuracy.
 Additionally, none of U.S. EPA's calculations account for the extra vulnerability of the unborn fetus and children to toxic insults."
-EPA Assistant Administrator Jim Gulliford replied saying, "We are confident that by conducting such a rigorous analysis and developing highly restrictive provisions governing its use, there will be no risks of concern," and in October the EPA approved the use of iodomethane as a soil fumigant in the United States.
+EPA Assistant Administrator Jim Gulliford replied with a letter detailing the risk analysis performed and the procedures for approval, concluding, "We are confident that by conducting such a rigorous analysis and developing highly restrictive provisions governing its use, there will be no risks of concern," and in October 2007 the EPA approved the use of iodomethane as a soil fumigant in the United States.